Mattlister/designandconquer/README.md

 ### Acknowledgements

-I'd like to say than you to My mentor Simen Daehlin who has supported me through the project and has been a great influence and inspired me to keep going, especially when I really was ready to throw in the towel but a 10:30 call at niht helped get me back on track.
+I'd like to say than you to My mentor Simen Daehlin who has supported me through the project and has been a great influence and inspired me to keep going, especially when I really was ready to throw in the towel but a 10:30 call at night helped get me back on track.
 The Slack community reviewed my code and pointed out issues/ offered advice to aide me in improving my sites to produce something greater and so I'm really grateful for their consistent support and it's good to know we're in this together.
-I'd also like to say a big thank you to Anna Greaves, Anthony O'Brien and Shane Muirhead for their help in regard to issues I had with my JSON code and indepth code reviews.
+I'd like to say thank you and acknowledge John Longgately and Shane Muirhead for their help in regard to issues I had with my Javascript and JQUERY code.
+I'd also like to say a big thank you to Anna Greaves and
+Anthony O'Brien for their ndepth code reviews.

 ### Disclaimer

 The content of the Website I have produced is for educational purposes only including all images and videos.

+### For my friends currently working on their Milestone 2 projects.

+I'm happy if youy'd like to use my readme file as a reference and guide as an example of how to write a strucured milestone project.
+The format will hopefully be of use to you but it is not ok to copy directly from mine for your own project.

+Thank you for your understanding,

+Kind Regards,

+Matthew